Seoul with Kids: 6D5N Itinerary

-Hubby and I are huge fans of Running Man, a long-running variety show from South Korea.
-And each time we watch, we will end up cooking ramyeon to feed the cravings we get from watching them eat.
-And so a trip to Seoul is inevitable!
+Seoul is the capital of South Korea, the place where our favourite variety show – Running Man is from!
+Hubby and I are huge fans and each time we watch, we will end up cooking ramyeon to feed the cravings we get from watching them eat.
+So it is true, that Running Man has played a huge part in boosting their tourism!

-We took Korean Air, which we highly recommended as it is a direct flight.
-And as Korean Air passengers, we are entitled to some discounts in Seoul!
+We took Korean Air, which we highly recommended as not only that it is a direct flight, as Korean Air passengers, we are entitled to some discounts in Seoul!
 E.g. We were entitled to 30% to Lotte World tickets!
 Read here to see what we did in Lotte World and check here for the full list of benefits of Korean Air Excellent Boarding Pass.

 The weather is colder (below 10 Degrees Celsius) than we expected and we forgo many outdoor activities that we originally planned.
 E.g. Everland, Seoul Grand Park (with zoo) and strawberry picking.
 I reckon these will make for a more fun trip during warmer times in April (strawberry picking is only till June).
 So you can probably consider these for your own trip!